 The design department will reach out to you in case they need any help.

-Yes you will have guessed from many of our comments within Soulbot that we went to the Twisted Wheel from its earliest days to the final last night.
-But not each and every week otherwise we would have burned out long ago instead of still being here to tell the tale.
+You may have guessed from many of our comments within Soulbot that we went to the Twisted Wheel from its earliest days and visited again on the final last night.
+Not every week, of course, otherwise we would have burned out long ago instead of still being here to tell the tale.

 The programme had lots of great artists appearing; the Blues’ and Folk festival artists that were appearing in the city (Free Trade Hall), The Motown Review,(Filmed at a closed railway Station, Little Richard, Jerry Lee Lewis live in the Studio, and it was the first TV appearance of the Beatles.